 A Final Word About H2O

 Without a doubt, the single most potentially damaging thing to your boat in the off-season is, ironically, water.
-It will go where it can and lead to things like mold and mildew (and the accompanying smells) and it do serious harm if allowed to find its way into tight areas and expand as it freezes.
+It will go where it can and lead to things like mold and mildew (and the accompanying smells) and it do serious harm if allowed to find its way into tight areas and expand as it freezes (always remove the drain plugs from blocks and manifolds).
 Do yourself a favor and invest in a great cover with an internal bracing system.
 Better yet, pony up for a quality shrink-wrap job.
 And when you park your boat for the winter, make sure it’s tilted as much toward aft as possible to allow water to do its thing and run down hill.

 Read more tips on boat maintenance.